LAAC-LSCP/laac-lscp.github.io/docs/getting-started/annotators.md

 # Getting started as an annotator

-- [ ] Read how communication is organized in the lab.

-- [ ] Check the administrative and logistic information.

 <!--- Scripts that are required for this specific page.
 It won't be displayed.
 Keep that section after all markdown.
 -->
 <!--- Enables the checkboxes-->